 Pennsylvania Dutch Kitchen, Inspiration

-What makes this piece even cooler is that it is made entirely by Mrs. Fisher.
-While many of the pieces were bought or gifted to her whole as they are, there are a few named pieces that Mrs. Fisher constructed herself by hand.
+What makes this dollhouse piece significant is that it is made entirely by Mrs. Fisher.
+While many of the pieces were bought or gifted to her, there are a few named pieces that Mrs. Fisher constructed herself by hand.

 ![<a href="/omeka/items/browse?advanced%5B0%5D%5Belement_id%5D=50&advanced%5B0%5D%5Btype%5D=is+exactly&advanced%5B0%5D%5Bterms%5D=A+Zoom+of+the+Hearth+in+the+Pennsylvania+Dutch+Kitchen%2C+Black+and+White%2C+by+Mrs.+Fisher%2C+%5Bca.+1940s-1950s%5D">A Zoom of the Hearth in the Pennsylvania Dutch Kitchen, Black and White, by Mrs. Fisher, [ca. 1940s-1950s]</a> <a href="/omeka/items/browse?advanced%5B0%5D%5Belement_id%5D=50&advanced%5B0%5D%5Btype%5D=is+exactly&advanced%5B0%5D%5Bterms%5D=A+Zoom+of+the+Hearth+in+the+Pennsylvania+Dutch+Kitchen%2C+Black+and+White%2C+by+Mrs.+Fisher%2C+%5Bca.+1940s-1950s%5D">A Zoom of the Hearth in the Pennsylvania Dutch Kitchen, Black and White, by Mrs. Fisher, [ca. 1940s-1950s]</a>](https://omeka.wilkes.edu/omeka/files/fullsize/69a5217aa1591623c0cf25396823205d.jpg)